theNicelander/ck3_blood_mage/README.md

 ### Hematurgy
 - **Drain Traits**: Absorb congenital traits from prisoners (beauty, intelligence, physique)
-- **Steal Special Traits**: Absorb rare traits like Giant, Fecund, and Pure-Blooded
+- **Steal Special Traits**: Absorb rare traits from prisoners like Giant, Fecund, and Pure-Blooded
-- **Seek Power in Nature**: Find sacrifices in the wilderness
+- **Seek Power in Nature**: Find sacrifices in the wilderness to gain lifeforce

 ## The Cult of Blood

-Blood Mages can follow their own unique faith:
+Blood Mages can follow their own unique faith, the Cult of Blood:

 - **Holy Sites**: Numerous locations across Europe
 - **Special Bonuses**: Each site grants +1 to various skills, to balance the number of sites